devonjkohler/devonjkohler.github.io/_pages/software.md

 author_profile: true
 ---

 Below are tools I develop or co-maintain for computational biology, including differential analysis of MS-based proteomics and causal inference of different omnics datasets.
-All tools are open source and are built using R, Python, or C++.
+All tools are open source and are built using R, Python, Julia, or C++.

 ### MSstats
 Statistical analysis framework for quantitative proteomics; normalization, summarization, inference, and visualization.